mkohler/cython_swig/README.rst

     file we just learned about, the PYX file, and generates a single C file, cy_adder.c in this case.

-    Compile and link that, and you get an so. file that you can import at the Python prompt.
+    Compile and link that, and we get an so. file that we can import at the Python prompt.
 Let's see it.

 demo of Cython's add()